gangaram-tii/system-hardening-with-nixos/README.md

   boot.kernel.sysctl."kernel.unprivileged_bpf_disabled" = mkOverride 500 1;
   boot.kernel.sysctl."net.core.bpf_jit_harden" = mkForce 2;
 ```
+Values : 0 - disable JIT hardening (default value)
+         1 - enable JIT hardening for unprivileged users only
+         2 - enable JIT hardening for all users

 #### 10.1.4 Disable ftrace debugging
 Ftrace is an internal tracer designed to help out developers and designers of systems to find what is going on inside the kernel.
 It can be used for debugging or analyzing latencies and performance issues.
 Attackers can use these traces to gather sensitive information about the system to plan an attack.